mixelpixel/LambdaSchoolTA/README.md

 - oh, it's a thing now with [a web interface](https://app.polly.ai/authoring)... templates... all that.

 #### Slack `/jibble` timeclock
-- who comes up with these names?
+- In the jibble App channel, use `in` and `out`, see also: `help`
-- How do we edit previous hours?
+- https://app.jibble.io/ to access your time sheet and edit times if need be.

 </p></details>